Time-evolving coronal modelling of the solar maximum around the solar storms in May 2024 by COCONUT: Concluding remarks

-Furthermore, a comparison between the time-evolving simulation results on the $5_{th}$-, $6_{th}$-, and $7_{th}$-level meshes demonstrates that mesh refinement enables the model to capture the missed open-field regions in coarser meshes.
-When the resolution is increased by a factor of four, from the $5_{th}$- to the $7_{th}$-level mesh, the simulated magnetic flux away from the solar surface increases by more than $40\%$.
-Although the changes in radial velocity and plasma density are less pronounced than those in magnetic flux, they exhibit corresponding increases and decreases, respectively.
-Also, this comparison, together with the figures demonstrating the evolution of open- and closed-field regions on the $6_{th}$-level mesh, shows that the $6_{th}$-level mesh can well capture the evolution of small-sized dipoles, as well as the emergence of small-sized magnetic field regions with polarity opposite to the background.
+Furthermore, a comparison between the time-evolving simulation results on the fifth, sixth-, and seventh-level meshes demonstrated that mesh refinement enables the model to capture the missed open field regions in coarser meshes.
+When the resolution is increased by a factor of 16, from the fifth- to the seventh-level mesh, the simulated magnetic flux away from the solar surface increases by more than $40\%$.
+Although the changes in the radial velocity and plasma density are less pronounced than those in the magnetic flux, they exhibit corresponding increases and decreases, respectively.
+This comparison, together with the figures of the evolution of open and closed field regions on the sixth-level mesh, also showed that the sixth-level mesh can capture the evolution of small-sized dipoles well, and also the emergence of small-sized magnetic field regions with a polarity opposite to that of the background.

-Additionally, given that both the finest mesh resolution and the distance between adjacent magnetic field pixels in the observed magnetograms are approximately $1^{\circ}$, corresponding to about 100 minutes of solar rotation, a time step of 5 minutes is sufficient to capture the evolution of the coronal structures with adequate temporal resolution in global coronal simulations.
-Considering that this model can perform about 48 and 9 times faster than real-time coronal evolution using 900 CPU cores on the $6_{th}$- and $7_{th}$-level meshes, respectively, we can conclude that a time step of 5 minutes and the $6_{th}$-level mesh can generally balance computational efficiency, temporal accuracy, and numerical stability for global coronal simulations near solar maximum.
-This fully-implicit time-evolving MHD coronal model with improved PP property is promising for timely and accurately simulating the time-evolving coronal structures in daily practical space weather forecasting around solar maximum.
+Additionally, given that both the finest mesh resolution and the distance between adjacent magnetic field pixels in the observed magnetograms are approximately $1^{\circ}$, corresponding to about 100 minutes of solar rotation, a time step of 5 minutes is sufficient to capture the evolution of the coronal structures with an adequate temporal resolution in global coronal simulations.
+Considering that this model can perform faster by about 48 and 9 times than real-time coronal evolution using 900 CPU cores on the sixth- and seventh-level meshes, respectively, we conclude that a time step of 5 minutes and the sixth-level mesh can generally balance computational efficiency, temporal accuracy, and numerical stability for global coronal simulations near solar maximum.
+This fully implicit time-evolving MHD coronal model with improved PP property is promising for the timely and accurate simulation of the time-evolving coronal structures in the daily practical space-weather forecasting around solar maximum.